Clinical-Genomics/BALSAMIC_validate/somatic-variants/README.md

 * Coverage: 7471x
 * Bed file: lymphomatic_v2.1_hg19.bed

-We followed second method to spike in somatic mutations.
+We followed second method to generate reference data.
+This workflow will provide spikedin bam file with `synthetic-snvs.vcf` and `synthetic_indels.leftalign.vcf`.
+We are using multiple variant callers approach for somatic variant calling.
+The callers are GATK3 MuTect2, Strelka-somatic, VarDict implemented in BALSAMIC.
+Final vcf file can be compared with truth set using `som.py` model.
+It does not include genotype, compares variants with locations and alleles.

+Variant callers:

+* MuTect2 - GATK3
+* Strelka-somatic
+* VarDict

-Overview:
+## Overview:

 - Alignment
 - Sorting and Indexing